Kong/docs.konghq.com/app/plugins/ldap-authentication.md

       - label: Upstream Headers

 description: |
-  Add LDAP Bind Authentication to your APIs, with username and password protection.
+  Add LDAP Bind Authentication to your APIs, Routes, or Services, with username and password protection.
 The plugin will check for valid credentials in the `Proxy-Authorization` and `Authorization` header (in this order).

 params:
   name: ldap-auth
   api_id: true
-  service_id: true
+  service_id: false
   route_id: true
   consumer_id: false
   config: